Logandv3/romcom/README.md

 * **Saving a Cover:**  To save a cover you can click on the `Save Cover` button.
 The `Save Cover` button will save any cover that is currently on the screen.

 * **Viewing Saved Covers:**  To view any covers that you have saved you can click the `View Saved Covers` button.
-All the images you have sved will be displayed on the page.
+All the images you have saved will be displayed on the page.

 * **Deleting Saved Covers:**  To delete a cover from your saved covers list, double click on the cover you wish to delete and it will be removed from the page.